-In a UNESCO City of Literature that boasts innumerable festivals all year round, you might think that no stone would have been left unturned in literary Dublin but you would be wrong.
-Crime writers have regularly appeared at the major Dublin literary festivals but in the era of dedicated generic festivals, crime writing has so far been under-served.
-All this is about to change with the advent of Murder One, a new three-day long weekend crime writing festival that will feature readings and interviews with Irish and international authors, panel events, walking tours, a speakers corner market-place with merchandise stalls and open mic opportunities, plus murder mystery events and forensics and writing workshops.
-Murder One will also be a broad church which will aim to accommodate the kindred genres of thrillers and spy fiction together with script writers of TV series and films.
+In a UNESCO City of Literature that boasts innumerable festivals all year round, you might think that all bases had been covered, but with the increasing popularity of genre festivals, this is not strictly true.
+Crime writers have regularly appeared at the major Dublin literary festivals but crime writing has arguably been under-served thus far.
+All this is about to change with the advent of Murder One, a new three-day long weekend crime writing festival that will feature readings and interviews with Irish and international authors, panel events, and a free speakers corner where attendees can listen to readings from some of Ireland’s newest crime writers.
+Murder One will be a broad church accommodating the kindred genres of thrillers and spy fiction, police procedural and supernatural.

 With crime writing consistently the highest selling genre worldwide, the time is ripe for a great literary city to expand its festival portfolio and Murder One, it is hoped, will become one of the key events in the national and international crime festival calendar.

-Bert Wright added “Not for nothing was Dublin honoured as one of the earliest UNESCO Cities of Literature.
+Bert Wright added “Not for nothing was Dublin chosen as one of the first UNESCO Cities of Literature.
 UK visitors always remark upon the enthusiasm and sophistication of Dublin audiences and this has been a festival waiting to happen.
 Irish crime writers are now rightly respected and admired the world over.
-England Scotland and Northern Ireland have their own crime festivals so it really was time for Dublin to step up to the plate.
-It’s all enormously exciting and we can’t wait to get stuck in.”
+England, Scotland and Northern Ireland have their own crime festivals so it really was time for Dublin to step up to the plate.
+It’s all enormously exciting and we can’t wait to open the doors on Murder One.”

 Vanessa Fox O’Loughlin said: